 The "One Book, Everybody Reads" program began in 2006 with the support of the Friends of the Wilmette Public Library.
-The 2014 selection is Claire of the Sea Light, the latest novel by two-time National Book Award finalist Edwidge Danticat.
+The 2015 One Book title - celebrating the tenth anniversary of the One Book program - will be announced in early January.

 Previous selected titles were:

 2014: Claire of the Sea Light, by Edwidge Danticat.

 2013: Beautiful Ruins, by Jess Walter

 2012: State of Wonder, by Ann Patchett

 2011: Let the Great World Spin, by Colum McCann